moralesresearch/kernel/README.md

 Please read the Documentation/process/changes.rst file, as it contains the requirements for building and running the kernel, and information about the problems which may result by upgrading your kernel.

+## Sun Kernel (based on Linux)
+The Sun Kernel is based on Linux to provide the most prominent features to the end user, and new technologies within the kernel, for example, livepatching, which patches your system while running without needing a reboot.
+We will soon be adding support for ZFS on the kernel and for Sun/OS!

+We expect to release the kernel by April or June of 2021!